 Dental implants take an extended period of time to complete because dental implant surgery is a series of mini procedures that require your body to heal before the next one can be started.
-Once you have had your initial consultation and your dentist has taken the necessary x-rays and digital photographs, you will be presented with a treatment plan and costing, which will outline each of the steps required to replace your missing tooth.
+First you need to schedule a consultation at your local dental clinic so that your dentist will take the necessary x-rays and digital photographs.
+Then you will be presented with a treatment plan and costing, which will outline each of the steps required to replace your missing tooth.

 Placing The Dental Implant

 The first step is usually the placement of the dental implant, unless you need bone graft surgery.
 A bone graft may be required if you have severe bone loss and your jaw is not strong enough to hold the implant.

 During the placement of your implant your dentist will numb the gum area with local anaesthetic.
 An incision will be made into the gum and the implant will be drilled into place.
 Once this has happened it will take a few months for your gum to heal and for the implant to integrate with your jaw.
 This process is called osseo-integration and it is a very important stage, whereby the implant fuses with your body.

 Once your dentist is satisfied that you have healed well, he or she will attach the abutment.after this step, you need enough time to heal again.

 When you are fully healed, your dentist will make your crown to cover the dental implant and abutment.
 You will probably wear a temporary crown until this can be done.